Composting: The Garden's Gift That Keeps on Giving

-In the true biodynamic sense, laying down a layer of well-rotted compost on the surface of the soil encourages soil-dwelling creatures and microorganisms to come to the surface and drag the rich compost down with them, converting it into forms of nutrients that are more freely available to the roots of plants.
-By top dressing only, one can avoid tilling the soil, which some people feel is unnecessary and even destructive to soil health.
+True biodynamic enthusiasts advocate for a layer of well-decomposed compost on the soil surface.
+This approach invites soil-dwelling creatures and microorganisms to the surface, where they pull the nutrient-rich compost down, converting it into a form that plant roots can easily absorb.
+By top-dressing only, we can avoid tilling the soil, which some believe is unnecessary and potentially harmful to soil health.

-So the most basic design of a good composter is a simple cylinder made out of some porous material like chicken wire or plastic mesh.
-As fresh material is added to the top of the pile, you need a way to remove finished material from the bottom.
-Some plastic systems come with a convenient door near the bottom, where finished material can be scooped out.
-If they are well managed, these plastic composters are adequate for a small family with a small garden.
-The size of your compost system will need to increase as the size of your garden increases, though – partly because of the increased amount of material to compost, and partly because of the increased demand for finished compost.
+The simplest composter design is a porous cylinder made from materials like chicken wire or plastic mesh.
+As fresh material is added to the top, a mechanism is needed to remove the finished compost from the bottom.
+Some plastic composters come with a handy door at the bottom for this purpose.
+These systems are perfect for a small family with a modest garden.
+However, as your garden grows, so too will your composting needs, both in terms of the amount of material to compost and the demand for finished compost.

-Carbon: This is sometimes referred to as “brown matter” and it’s usually dry.
-Carbon can be supplied to the compost by dried leaves, lawn clippings, newspaper, straw, and so on.
-These materials provide the energy for the microbial action in the pile, and as the microbes break the carbon matter down, heat is produced.
+Carbon: Often referred to as “brown matter,” carbon is typically dry.
+It can be added to the compost pile through dried leaves, lawn clippings, newspaper, straw, and so on.
+These materials fuel the microbial action in the pile, generating heat as the microbes break down the carbon matter.

-Nitrogen: High nitrogen ingredients to the pile are often referred to as “green matter.”
-These are the wet organic components like kitchen scraps, manure, and spent plant matter from the garden.
-The nitrogen materials allow the microbes to reproduce in great numbers, which aids the breakdown of the whole pile.
+Nitrogen: High nitrogen ingredients, or “green matter,” include wet organic components like kitchen scraps, manure, and spent plant matter from the garden.
+These nitrogen-rich materials enable microbes to multiply, aiding in the decomposition of the entire pile.

-Oxygen: Without a steady supply of oxygen, the decomposition turns from aerobic to anaerobic, which produces poorly disintegrated, stinky results.
-Oxygen is used by microbes to oxidize the carbon in the pile, and is essential for proper decomposition.
+Oxygen: Oxygen is crucial for proper decomposition.
+Without a steady supply, the decomposition process becomes anaerobic, resulting in a poorly disintegrated, odorous compost.
+Oxygen is used by microbes to oxidize the carbon in the pile.

-As bacteria do their work in the compost pile, they produce quite a lot of heat.
-This can result in loss of moisture through evaporation, and loss of oxygen through the heating process.
-So the pile needs to be tended to regularly for it to work efficiently.
-Generally, it’s a good idea to alternate layers of green (nitrogen) matter and brown (carbon) matter in the pile.
-For instance, every time you add a bucket of kitchen scraps, you should top it off with a handful of straw, some crumpled newspaper, or some other brown matter.
+As bacteria work their magic in the compost pile, they generate a significant amount of heat.
+This can lead to moisture loss through evaporation and oxygen loss through heating.
+Regular tending of the pile is necessary for efficient composting.
+A good practice is to alternate layers of green (nitrogen) matter and brown (carbon) matter.
+For example, each bucket of kitchen scraps should be topped off with a handful of straw, crumpled newspaper, or other brown matter.

-As the top of the pile grows heavier, the bottom layers will squish together, which reduces the flow of oxygen, and encourages moisture to collect.
-Turning the compost (taking material from the bottom and putting it on top) is one way to encourage consistent breakdown.
-Tools like the Wingdigger can be used to pull material from the bottom of the pile up towards the surface.
-As you do so, you puncture the pile, which encourages good aeration.
+As the pile grows, the weight of the top layers can compress the bottom layers, reducing oxygen flow and causing moisture to accumulate.
+Turning the compost (moving material from the bottom to the top) can promote consistent decomposition.
+Tools like garden forks can be used to pull material from the bottom of the pile to the surface, improving aeration.